-The value of apnoea monitors is controversial, as they have not been proven to prevent SIDS.
+The value of apnoea monitors is controversial, as they have not been proven to prevent sudden infant death syndrome.
 However, parents often feel reassured that they are 'doing everything they can', whilst using one.

 There are a few cases, documented by covert video surveillance, in which parents have induced illness in their children.
 This can result in serious neurological damage and even death.
-The implications are discussed in the separate article Fabricated or Induced Illness by Carers (FII).
+The implications are discussed in the separate Fabricated or Induced Illness by Carers (FII) article.

 Recurrent infant deaths

 There are occasions when more than one infant death occurs within a family and explanations are sought.
 Siblings of SIDS infants have an increased risk of dying as a result of SIDS.
 Siblings are 5-6 times more likely than the general population to die from SIDS.
 After investigation, not all sibling deaths can be attributed to SIDS.
 Sibling deaths have also been found to be attributable to inborn errors of metabolism, abuse, and malnourishment.